 Avoid slamming on the brakes, abruptly letting off the gas, or overcorrecting the steering.
 These maneuvers will cause the trailer to sway and possibly lose control, potentially resulting in a jackknife.
 Your vehicle’s stability might have a direct impact on your trailer’s stability.
 So to avoid these sudden movements, leave plenty of space between you and other vehicles, plan turns in advance, take your time during lane changes, and allow yourself plenty of time for travel, so you never have to be in a rush.

 6. Drive Slower Than Usual

 This might be one of the most challenging pieces of advice for some to follow.
 Once you are on the open road, it can be easy to let your foot get a little heavy, and you don’t notice it until your trailer starts to sway.
 By then, it is too late.
 Knowing this ahead of time, you should plan to travel at a slower pace and give yourself the additional time you need to get to your destination safely.
 Trailer sway is more likely to occur at higher speeds.

 7. Use A Weight Distribution Hitch

 Using a weight distribution hitch is one of the most effective ways to prevent trailer sway.
+It will be a crucial part of your towing setup whether you drive a midsize, half-ton, or heavy-duty truck.
+When towing something weighing 5,000 pounds or more, most midsize and half-ton trucks will require a weight distribution hitch.
 As mentioned earlier, many trailer sway problems are caused by improper weight distribution.
-So if you remain within your weight ratings, installing a weight distribution hitch like SwayPro by Blue Ox, you can drive with more peace of mind and stop sway before it starts.
+So if you remain within your weight ratings, installing a weight distribution hitch with sway control like SwayPro by Blue Ox, you can drive with more peace of mind and stop sway before it starts.